ayoubachak/agentbridge/docs/getting-started/installation.md

-# Installation
+# Installation Guide

-This guide will help you install AgentBridge in your application.
-AgentBridge is available for different platforms and frameworks, including React, Angular, React Native, and Flutter.
+This guide covers how to install AgentBridge in various environments and frameworks.
+AgentBridge is designed to work with both web and mobile applications, with packages tailored for different frameworks.

-## Prerequisites

-- Node.js 14.x or higher (for web applications)
-- Flutter 3.0.0 or higher (for Flutter applications)
-- npm 7.x or higher or yarn 1.22.x or higher

-## Installing the Core Package
+## Core Package

-The core package provides the fundamental functionality of AgentBridge and is required by all platform-specific SDKs.
+The core package provides the foundation for AgentBridge and is required regardless of your framework or communication mode.

-### Using npm

 ```bash
 npm install @agentbridge/core
 ```

-### Using yarn
+or with yarn:

 ```bash
 yarn add @agentbridge/core
 ```

-## Web SDKs
+## Framework-Specific SDKs

 ### React

-The React SDK provides components and hooks for integrating AgentBridge with React applications.
+For React web applications, install the React SDK:

 ```bash
 npm install @agentbridge/react